siyelo/dna/_docs/recruiting.md

 Our minimum bar is:

-1. The candidate is “konsultmässig” (roughly translates to “a great consultant”).
+1. The candidate is "konsultmässig" (roughly translates to "a great consultant").
 That is, we are confident that the candidate will have happy clients.
 2. The candidate is social, and we must actually *like* the person and look forward to hanging out together for years, or even decades.
 3. At least one us has worked with the candidate before (and can therefore testify to the first two points).
-We want someone to say “Hey, I’ve worked with her before, she’s awesome!
-We’d be IDIOTS not to let her join!”
+We want someone to say "Hey, I’ve worked with her before, she’s awesome!
+We’d be IDIOTS not to let her join!"

 This considerably limits the number of applicants.